mr-karan/calert/README.md

 To help you quickly get started, you can `POST` a dummy payload which is similar to `Alertmanager` payload, present in [examples/send_alert.sh](examples/send_alert.sh).

+## Contribution

+PRs on Feature Requests, Bug fixes are welcome.
+Feel free to open an issue and have a discussion first.
+Read [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## License